 Summary

-Reviewers have praised the Peugeot e-2008 for its sharp exterior styling and upmarket interior, although its distinctive ‘i-cockpit’ dashboard isn’t universally admired.
-It also scores on space, offering the same as its traditionally-powered siblings with impact on boot space from the batteries.
+Reviewers have praised the Peugeot E-2008 for its sharp exterior styling and upmarket interior, although its distinctive ‘i-cockpit’ dashboard isn’t universally admired.
+It also scores on space, offering the same as its traditionally powered siblings with no impact on boot space from the batteries.

 The Peugeot does recover marks for allowing 100kW rapid recharging, which means you can charge the battery from flat to 80% capacity in around half an hour, and for its charge socket.
 This is at the back, where the fuel filler normally is, so you don’t have to reverse out of a parking space after using a public charger.

-As of January 2025, the Peugeot e-2008 has a New Car Expert Rating of A, with a score of 71%.
-It scores highly for its low running costs and for having zero tailpipe emissions, but its media reviews have been fairly average.
-The e-2008 doesn’t have a safety rating and we don’t currently have any reliability data, so check back again soon.
+As of September 2025, the Peugeot E-2008 has a New Car Expert Rating of B, with a score of 69%.
+It scores highly for its low running costs and for having zero tailpipe emissions, but its media review scores were only average to begin with and have declined over time.
+Peugeot’s new car warranty offering is also barely average.
+The E-2008 doesn’t have a safety rating and we don’t currently have any reliability data, so check back again soon.

 - Peugeot 2008 (petrol and diesel versions) – Expert Rating